MITLibraries/mitlibraries-theme-omeka/docs/navigation-notes.md

 - ~~Does hamburger need to be more prominent?
 With a border?~~

-- [ ] Hamburger on hover / focus should switch to white marks, not black (This will require rebuilding the SVG file we're using for the hamburger icon, which currently uses explicit coloring in an inscrutable format.)
+- ~~Hamburger on hover / focus should switch to white marks, not black.~~

 ### Toggle icons